 Mr. Michaels, known to most as "Mike", is Vice-President and Treasurer of RMI.
 Born in 1909, he graduated from Lafayette College in 1931, and the American Institute of Banking in 1935.
-He is responsible for the operation of the Treasurer's Office, Accounting, Budget & Estimates Dept., Personnel, Pur-chasing, Auditing, and Security Departments.
+He is responsible for the operation of the Treasurer's Office, Accounting, Budget & Estimates Dept., Personnel, Purchasing, Auditing, and Security Departments.
 He is married, has three children and lives in Mountain Lakes.

-Naturally the company can-not at one time put into opera-tion all of the changes and revisions that we would like to, any more than we as individuals, can give our families all the things that we might want for them.
-Consistent progress in this respect is the measure of our gested that rather than grumble about certain company policies, our people should discuss with their supervisors any contro-versial policy in order to give the supervisors an opportunity to explain the reason for the policies or procedures.
+Naturally the company cannot at one time put into operation all of the changes and revisions that we would like to, any more than we as individuals, can give our families all the things that we might want for them.
+Consistent progress in this respect is the measure of our intentions.

+It has repeatedly been suggested that rather than grumble about certain company policies, our people should discuss with their supervisors any controversial policy in order to give the supervisors an opportunity to explain the reason for the policies or procedures.
 The supervisor, in turn, might then receive real constructive suggestions from his subordinates and thus pass along suggested revisions to existing company policy.
 If not adopted by the company, the supervisor and the person making the suggestion will be notified as to the reason the proposed revision could not be endorsed.

 In 1951 Reaction Motors had the greatest year in its history.
 Our sales volume exceeded the former peak of 1949 and our efforts throughout all the divisions showed marked improvement.
-I attribute most of our success last year to the fact that our divisions and departments were working more closements were working more close-ly together mainly because they better understood each others problems.
+I attribute most of our success last year to the fact that our divisions and departments were working more closely together mainly because they better understood each others problems.
 I believe that "Team" results will continue to exceed those of the individual "star" performer.
-We capacitate the part of the part have a successful future if we all strive to continually improve our efforts and our - TEAMour efforts and our -WORK.
+We cannot help but have a successful future if we all strive to continually improve our efforts and our - TEAM-WORK.